sardisnetwork/docs/Announcement.md

 From 11: 00 to 12: 10 (UTC+0) on August 5, 2021, it is recommended that users suspend the conversion of ERC20 assets to HRC20 assets or vice versa through any platforms and wallets.

 2. Voting Function of Ecological Nodes
-If you plan to vote during the Ethereum London Hard Fork, it is recommended that you convert HT under ERC20 protocol into the HRC20 protocol before 11:00 (UTC+0) on August 5, 2021, so as to secure your voting rights within the planned time.
+If you plan to vote during the Ethereum London Hard Fork, it is recommended that you convert SRDX under ERC20 protocol into the HRC20 protocol before 11:00 (UTC+0) on August 5, 2021, so as to secure your voting rights within the planned time.
-If you plan to convert HT under HRC20 protocol into ERC20 protocol, please do it before or after 11:00-12:10 (UTC+0) on August 5, 2021.
+If you plan to convert SRDX under HRC20 protocol into ERC20 protocol, please do it before or after 11:00-12:10 (UTC+0) on August 5, 2021.

 3. Cross-Chain Platform
 From 11:10 to 12:10 (UTC+0) on August 5, 2021, cross-chain platforms in Sardisshould close the bidirectional cross-chain function between ETH and SARDIS, and between EVM public chain and SARDIS.